WINNER of two PubWest Book Design Awards: Judges’ Choice Award and a Gold Medal in the Adult Trade – Illustrated category.

 WINNER of an Alcuin Society Award for Excellence in Book Design in Canada: Second Prize in the Prose Illustrated category.

 What is family?
 Is it defined by blood and birth?
 Or can we invite whomever we want into that intimate embrace?

-Twenty contributors from across British Columbia—including museum curators, cultural luminaries, writers and thinkers young and old from First Nations, LGBTQ, Japanese Canadian and Punjabi communities, among others—share their vastly differing perspectives on what family means.
+In The Language of Family: Stories of Bonds and Belonging, twenty contributors from across British Columbia—including museum curators, cultural luminaries, writers and thinkers young and old from First Nations, LGBTQ, Japanese Canadian and Punjabi communities, among others—share their vastly differing perspectives on what family means.

 This superb collection of personal narratives, poems and essays will provoke, tease, enlighten and infuriate.
 Isn’t that what family does best?